TheDavSmasher/BossesHelper/README.md

     - float xScale: The Actor's Sprite's X scale.
 Defaults to 1.
     - float yScale: The Actor's Sprite's Y scale.
 Defaults to 1.
   - Can be called from Lua with `celeste.Mod.BossesHelper.Code.Entities.AttackActor(params)`.
+    - Can also be called from `getNewBasicAttackEntity()` helper function, with similar parameters.
 - Attack Entity: A generic Entity that can be used for simple disjointed hitboxes.
   - Constructor Parameters:
     - Vector2 position: Where the Entity will spawn.